 2. Many human studies are small and/or have problems with how they were conducted.

-I discovered that there are MANY studies of this compound and several of them have been conducted on humans.
-To avoid confusion, remember that many of the studies call CDP Choline by its other name ―Citicoline.”
+Here's some of the proof.
+Remember that many of the studies call CDP Choline by its other name ―Citicoline.”
 Here are just some of the studies I found:

 Citicoline and Stroke Studies

-In a 1988 study titled Treatment of acute cerebral infarction with a choline precursor in a multicenter double blind controlled study, 272 stroke patients were either given a placebo or 1000 mg of intravenous citicoline per day for 2 weeks.
+Researchers in Japan conducted a study involving 272 stroke patients who were either given a placebo or 1000 mg of intravenous citicoline per day for 2 weeks.
 By the end of the study, 54% of people improved, compared to only 29% of people getting a placebo.
-This study may not be applicable to NootroBrain because the people had got injections of citicoline.
+Interstring findings but let's remember, the people had got injections of citicoline.
 Supplements may not have the same effect.

-A study titled A randomized dose-response trial of citicoline in acute ischemic stroke patients.
-Citicoline Stroke Study Group.
-This study involved 259 people who had a stroke and were randomly given either a placebo or 3 different levels of citicoline orally (500 mg,1000 mg or 2000 mg) within 24 hours of having the stroke.
+In another investigation, 259 people who had a stroke and were randomly given either a placebo or 3 different levels of citicoline orally (500 mg,1000 mg or 2000 mg) within 24 hours of having a stroke.
 Treatment continued for 6 weeks.

-After 12 weeks, researchers noted that those getting either 500 mg or 2000 mg of citicoline showed significant improvements in their abilities do normal activities (in the study they call them ADLs or activities of daily living).
+Researchers noted that those getting either 500 mg or 2000 mg of citicoline showed significant improvements in their abilities do normal activities.
 Oddly, those getting 1000 mg showed no improvements.
-While no significant side effects were noted, researchers mentioned that those getting 2000 mg showed some dizziness and accidents.
+Researchers mentioned that getting 2000 mg showed some dizziness and accidents.
 They concluded 500 mg was the optimal dose to be used.

-In 1999, a study titled A randomized efficacy trial of citicoline in patients with acute ischemic stroke was published.
-Here, 394 people who had a stroke were ―within 12 hours of having the stroke ― randomly given either a placebo or 500 mg of citicolne per day for 6 weeks.
-Unfortunately, those getting citicolne did not improve any better than those getting the placebo.
+Researchers in the US recruited 394 people who had a stroke were ―within 12 hours of having the stroke ― and randomly given either a placebo or 500 mg of citicoline per day for 6 weeks.
+Unfortunately, that getting citicoline did not improve any better than those getting the placebo.

-In a 2002 review of previous investigations titled, Oral citicoline in acute ischemic stroke: an individual patient data pooling analysis of clinical trials, researchers noted that “Treatment with oral citicoline within the first 24 hours after onset in patients with moderate to severe stroke increases the probability of complete recovery at 3 months.”
+In a review of previous investigations, researchers noted that “Treatment with oral citicoline within the first 24 hours after onset in patients with moderate to severe stroke increases the probability of complete recovery at 3 months.”

 Those are impressive words although since this study did not actually test anything – they just looked at previous studies – I dont know how they can make this statement.

-In this 2012 investigation titled Retrospective and observational study to assess the efficacy of citicoline in elderly patients suffering from stupor related to complex geriatric syndrome, it was mentioned that citicoline can improve mental performance in people with Alzheimer's and dementia caused by decreased brain blood flow.
+Investigators in Italy have stated that citicoline can improve mental performance in people with Alzheimer's and dementia caused by decreased brain blood flow.

 Citicoline And Memory Studies